What is an Individual Education Plan?

 6. Can the IEP be changed?
 How often?
 What is the process?

 The teacher(s) must review the IEP in each reporting period.
-In elementary school this is three times each year, and at secondary, each semester.
+In elementary school this is three times each year.
+In secondary school, this occurs each semester.
 If the student is still working with the same accommodations or on the same program there may be no need to change the IEP.
 However, if the student has achieved the program expectations or is having more difficulties, it may be necessary to change the IEP.
 The parent should be consulted on any changes.

 […] The Individual Education Plan – Frequently asked Questions […]